 Reduce saturated fat in meat and poultry

-The American Heart Association recommends a diet that emphasizes poultry and limits red meat.
+The American Heart Association recommends a diet that emphasizes fish and poultry and limits red meat.
 The amount of saturated fat in meats can vary widely, depending on the cut and how it’s prepared.

 Here are some ways to reduce the saturated fat in meat: